Oblivion

 I'm publishing before I finish watching.

 6. The destroyed moon should not be just a supporting character.
-Long shot: if the moon represents love, love was destroyed.
+Long shot: if the moon represents love, love has been destroyed.

 7. After the dreamlike kiss under the pool, his muse, like a mermaid, goes down.
-It is love calling "down from the canopy: to the ground".
+It's love calling "down from the cover: to the ground".

 8. The insistence on "are you and Jack an effective team?" is not a supporting character.
 A corporate mantra, it seems to be.
-Perhaps the question is to hide the real objective behind so many effective tasks, not to question the effectiveness per se.
-But the effectiveness seems a little robotic.
+Perhaps the issue is hiding the real objective behind so many effective tasks, not questioning the effectiveness per se.
+But the effectiveness seems a bit robotic.
 Per se.

-Upon arriving at his paradise hideout on earth, with plants, crystal clear water, a friendly fish, a flannel shirt, Led Zeppelin on vinyl, and a basketball court, the phrase:
+Upon arriving at their paradise hideout on earth, with plants, crystalline water, friendly fish, flannel shirt, Led Zeppelin on vinyl and basketball court, the phrase:

 9. "I'm going to miss this place".
 When the couple "finish the mission".
 This perhaps great message, will it be the greatest?
 I call it the paradox of total technology, something like that.
-When we really have nuclear fusion (our own sun, anywhere), master chemistry and biology, maybe - I said maybe - we will realize that we were only little friends of the planet while it "was bigger than us".
-While it was a "uterus".
+When we really have nuclear fusion (our own sun, anywhere), master chemistry and biology, perhaps - I said perhaps - we will realize that we were only little friends of the planet while it "was bigger than us".
+While it was a "womb".
 If we don't need it - even if always with kindness and gratitude, even with longing - wouldn't we relegate it to the background like we do with piano and other old things?
-This confronts us with a very heavy question, which asks "if we really like nature?".
-Mosquito repellent is just a hint, the real answer, if it ever appears, is immense.
+This confronts us with a very heavy question, which asks "do we really like nature?".
+The mosquito repellent is just a hint, the true answer, if it ever appears, is immense.

 10. "It would have been great", soon after "I'm going to miss this place", questions technology.
 Alchemy.
-In fact, we could bring this question back to before agriculture, when we were still quasi-mating because of how related we were to nature.
+In fact, we could take this question back to before agriculture, when we still quasi-mated because of how related we were to nature.
 "Before we bit the apple", experienced scientists note that the bitten apple would represent this split of man from life in nature (before surplus agriculture and current religions)..
 "It would have been great" may also just represent fear of the new.
 Simple as that: real fear.
-Desire to return, before and instead of changing.
+A desire to return, before and instead of changing.

 11. "Our job is not to remember..."
 "Remember?".
-This sentence interestingly shows that you should only remember what is of interest.
+This phrase interestingly shows that one should only remember what is of interest.
 Not the more distant past.
-Perhaps: the brainwashing that managing can bring: remember our mission and values (forget the rest).
+Perhaps: the brainwashing that business can bring: remember our mission and values (forget the rest).

-12. "I can't protect you", says the wife and co-worker when Jack goes down with his muse.
-The fear of fleeing the company's rules, or a type of bureaucracy, without room for improvisation.
-Curiously, the button that disconnects and makes the mission "informal", "offline" is the only red button among all the white ones.
-In the cold war, the "bad" things were red (in American films, at least).
+12. "I can't protect you", says the wife and coworker when Jack goes down with his muse.
+The fear of escaping the company's rules, or a type of bureaucracy, without room for improvisations.
+Interestingly, the button that disconnects and makes the mission "informal", "offline" is the only red button among all the white ones.
+In the Cold War, "bad" things were red (in American films, at least).
 Therefore, "being online would be bad (red)".
-When turned off, the red light goes out.
+When turning it off, the red light goes out.
 Informal with love, they go down.

 13. The fear of "what's down there" is sincere.
-The wife in the canopy genuinely shudders when Jack is "down there".
-Perhaps it would be like "good people" shuddering at what happens in the streets of the periphery, in a Brazil.
+The wife in the cover genuinely shivers when Jack is "down there".
+Perhaps it would be like "good people" shivering at what happens in the streets of the periphery, in a Brazil.
 But I forced this analogy.

-14. Love pierces the brainwashing of large corporations.
+14. Love pierces brainwashing from large corporations.
 Jack remembers.
-Like neutrinos, like X-rays.
+Like neutrinos, like x-rays.
 Love pierces, unstoppable.
 It is the regurgitation of the bitten apple, I really dare to propose.
-Return to communion with nature.
-Abandon the corporation.
+Returning to communion with nature.
+Abandoning the corporation.
 Technology.
-Return to the womb from the point of view of DNA (but not so far to the bacterial broth, right?
-Up to the wild era is fine).
+Returning to the womb from a DNA point of view (but not so far to the bacterial broth, right?
+Up to the wild age is fine).

 Wow:

-15. The technological wife - from the canopy - cries when she sees Jack with his love-muse.
-Through the lens of the ship that is (was?) going to save Jack.
+15. The technological wife - from the cover - cries when she sees Jack with his love-muse.
+Through the lens of the ship that will (was?) save Jack.
 "Save".
-What "saving" is begins to solidify.
-"Wow", because it would be interesting to explain the crying of the technological wife, of the glazed canopy.
+What is "save" begins to solidify.
+"Wow", because it would be interesting to explain the technological wife's cry, from the glazed cover.
 What does she want?
 Intriguing to think.

 16. Fighting against ourselves is, really, the great fight.
-The us of the exemplary employee glazed canopy, the us of love - who rediscovers the truth, who through love penetrates like a neutrino in the technological corporate brainwashing.
+The us of the glazed cover, an exemplary employee, the us of love - who rediscovers the truth, who through love penetrates like a neutrino in the corporate technological brainwashing.
 You and you.
 "Regurgitate" the bite of the apple, in the context of this film.
 Rediscover, instead of being expelled, from paradise.
-Drop technology.
+Abandon technology.
 Effectiveness.
-Drop the glass pool over the clouds.
+Abandon the glass pool over the clouds.
 Stop treating those below as contagious mosquitoes.
 In fact, as if they weren't human (but they are!).

-17. The wife of tower 52 (Jack was from tower 49) doesn't notice the difference between the Jacks.
-I'm going to force it: that's how we feel, a little, with the automated treatments in email spams, by telephone, by message.
+17. The wife from tower 52 (Jack was from tower 49) doesn't notice the difference between the Jacks.
+I'm going to force it: that's how we feel, a little, with the automated treatments in email spams, by phone, by message.
 They try to call us by name, but they barely know our essence.
 Guilty?
 Nobody.

-18. Jack invites the technological wife from glass tower 52 down.
-She genuinely has a curiosity, but like in the best iso-9000 production, with guaranteed predictability, she rejects and feels uncomfortable with the subject.
+18. Jack invites the technological wife from the glass tower 52 down.
+She genuinely possesses a curiosity, but as in the best iso-9000 production, with guaranteed predictability, she rejects and feels uncomfortable with the subject.
 "It's against the rules".
-Her brainwashing was with very strong bleach - or there was no love neutrino.
-She goes back to the room.
+Her brainwashing was with very strong bleach - or there was no neutrino of love.
+She returns to the room.
 "Safe".

 Jack and his muse go to the lake house.
 Jack says it's just a copy of the real Jack.
 The muse says that Jack had promised a lake house.
 To get fat and old together.